Pegasus is on sale! Through December 4 you can get a lifetime license for Pegasus on unlimited sites for 50% off—a $500 savings.

 The first place to go is the awesome-saas-boilerplates listing on Github.
 This is the largest, and most up-to-date list of available boilerplates out there.

-Read through the choices (they are generally ordered by popularity), and figure out which ones you want to evaluate.
+Read through the choices and figure out which ones you want to evaluate.
 Once you've got a list of options you're ready to start evaluating them.

 Evaluating a boilerplate